BasedAgents/smart-contracts/docs/TestnetV0.1.md

 - All implementation contracts are designed to be upgradeable using the UUPS proxy pattern
 - The AICOFactory contract can be used to deploy new AICO tokens and their associated governors
 - The BondingCurve contract handles the initial token distribution phase
 - The PoolCreationSubsidy contract manages subsidies for liquidity pool creation
+- The BAG Token has a fixed supply of 1,000,000,000 tokens with 18 decimals